The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Introduction

-cf.~Lemma \ref{decomplemma} below.
-In the case of a Yang--Mills connection $A$, equality holds in \eqref{introenergy}.
-The property of the map $\Phi$ to be energy decreasing is not a new result and can be found in Gravesen \cite{Gravesen}.
+(cf.~Lemma \ref{decomplemma}), with equality if $A$ is a Yang--Mills connection.
+Inequality \eqref{introenergy} is not a new result and can be found in Gravesen \cite{Gravesen}.
 In our context it leads directly to the proof of invertibility of $\Theta$ and thus implies the desired isomorphism in Morse homology.

-\begin{thm}[Main result] Let $G$ be any compact Lie group, and $P$ any principal $G$-bundle $P$ over $\Sigma$.
+\begin{thm}[Main result] Let $G$ be a compact Lie group, and $P$ a principal $G$-bundle $P$ over $\Sigma$.
 Let $a\geq0$ be a regular value of $\YM$ and set $b:=4a/\pi$.
-Then, for a generic perturbation $\V=(\V^-,\V^+)\in Y_a$ (cf.~Definition \ref{def:regperturbation} below) the chain homomorphism
+Then, for a generic $a$-admissible perturbation $\V=(\V^-,\V^+)\in Y_a$ (cf.~Definition \ref{def:regperturbation} below) the chain homomorphism

 induces an isomorphism

 of Morse homology groups. \end{thm}